MichaelAlex92/sepcobill/README.md

 ## Steps to Check Your SEPCO Bill Online

-Follow these simple steps to check your SEP Co. bill:
+Follow these simple steps to check your SEPCO bill:

 1. **Open Your Web Browser:**
    Launch your preferred web browser (e.g., Chrome, Firefox, Safari).

-2. **Visit the SEP Co.
-Bill Checking Website:**
+2. **Visit the SEPCO Bill Checking Website:**
    [Go to](https://sepcobill.com.pk) SEPCO Bill Online website.

 3. **Enter Your Details:**